Arundhati Roy: US foreign policy, war in Afghanistan

 In a September 2001 opinion piece in The Guardian titled "The algebra of infinite justice", Roy responded to the US military invasion of Afghanistan, finding fault with the argument that this war would be a retaliation for the September 11 attacks: "The bombing of Afghanistan is not revenge for New York and Washington.
 It is yet another act of terror against the people of the world."
 According to her, US president George W. Bush and UK prime minister Tony Blair were guilty of Orwellian doublethink:

 When he announced the air strikes, President George Bush said: "We're a peaceful nation."
 America's favourite ambassador, Tony Blair, (who also holds the portfolio of prime minister of the UK), echoed him: "We're a peaceful people."
 So now we know.
 Pigs are horses.
 Girls are boys.
 War is peace.

-She disputes US claims of being a peaceful and freedom-loving nation, listing China and 19 Third World "countries that America has been at war with—and bombed—since World War II", as well as previous US support for the Taliban movement and the Northern Alliance (whose "track record is not very different from the Taliban's").
+She disputes US claims to be a peaceful and freedom-loving nation, listing China and 19 Third World "countries that America has been at war with—and bombed—since World War II", as well as previous US support for the Taliban movement and the Northern Alliance (whose "track record is not very different from the Taliban's").
 She does not spare the Taliban:

 "Now, as adults and rulers, the Taliban beat, stone, rape, and brutalise women, they don't seem to know what else to do with them."

 In the final analysis, Roy sees American-style capitalism as the culprit:

 "In America, the arms industry, the oil industry, the major media networks, and, indeed, U.S. foreign policy, are all controlled by the same business combines".

 She puts the attacks on the World Trade Center and on Afghanistan on the same moral level, that of terrorism, and mourns the impossibility of beauty after 2001: "Will it be possible ever again to watch the slow, amazed blink of a newborn gecko in the sun, or whisper back to the marmot who has just whispered in your ear—without thinking of the World Trade Centre and Afghanistan?"

 In May 2003, she delivered a speech titled "Instant-Mix Imperial Democracy (Buy One, Get One Free)" at Riverside Church in New York City, in which she described the United States as a global empire that reserves the right to bomb any of its subjects at any time, deriving its legitimacy directly from God.
 The speech was an indictment of the US actions relating to the Iraq War.
 In June 2005, she took part in the World Tribunal on Iraq, and in March 2006 she criticised President George W. Bush's visit to India, calling him a "war criminal".